-Joe DeTillo, Will Fredette, Taylor MacMillan and Will Hahn, also known as El Modernist, will light up Saturday’s block party starting at 1 p.m.
+Joe DeTillo, Will Fredette, Taylor MacMillan and Will Hahn, also known as El Modernist.
+The band is releasing a new EP, American, in March.
 Michael Hallisey / TheSpot518

 #WEQXBattleoftheBands #ElModernist #WEQX #MichaelHallisey #SpotlightNews